Melbourne Test: Shubman Gill, Mohammed Siraj set for debuts as India announce four changes to XI

 Jadeja, who suffered a hit on his helmet in the first T20I and has been sidelined since, returns to the Test XI as India have gone with two spinners.
 India have essentially strengthened their bowling instead of opting to replace Kohli with a specialist batsman.

+Jadeja, who has bagged 213 wickets and scored 1869 runs in 49 Tests, had missed the final two T20Is and the first Test against the hosts due to a concussion and a hamstring injury suffered during the first T20I.

+KL Rahul was thought to be in line to replace the batsman’s spot in the XI but with Rahane, as he did in the Dharamsala Test against Australia when he captained India, chose to mitigate the absence of Kohli by strengthening the bowling lineup and placing trust on Jadeja’s batting skills.

 Rishabh Pant, who smashed a scintillating century at SCG in the warm-up match, replaces Saha in the XI as the wicket-keeper.
+Pant enjoyed a great series with the bat in Australia last time around and will be playing his first international match since the New Zealand tour earlier this year.
+He has been out of favour in the white-ball formats.

 Changes unlikely for Australia